phillipmblaine/pmb-picto-plots/README.md

 <br />

 ## 4) If your guess is incorrect, do not worry! you are welcome to guess as many times as you like
-* The 'Reset PictoPlots' button below the predetermined movie title list may also be used to reload the page and start PictoPlots over
+* The 'Reset Game' button below the predetermined movie title list may also be used to reload the page and start PictoPlots over
-* The 'Reset PictoPlots' button may be used at any time after the 'PictoPlots' game begins to start over
+* The 'Reset Game' button may be used at any time after the PictoPlots game begins to start over
  <div style='text-align: center'>
   <img src='src/assets/how-to-play-picto-plots-4.png' width='500' />
 </div>
 <br />

 ## 5) If your guess is correct, you win!
 * The game ends if your answer is correct (predetermined movie title buttons become disabled, color scheme changes).
-You may reset the game by clicking the 'Reset PictoPlots' button to reload the page and start over
+You may reset the game by clicking the 'Reset Game' button to reload the page and start over
-* The 'Reset PictoPlots' button below the predetermined movie title list may also be used to reload the page and start PictoPlots over
+* The 'Reset Game' button below the predetermined movie title list may also be used to reload the page and start PictoPlots over
 <div style='text-align: center'>
   <img src='src/assets/how-to-play-picto-plots-5.png' width='500' />
 </div>